 Monthly Maintenance Needs Allowance Amounts

-As noted above, if the community spouse does not receive at least $2,155 of their own income each month (the MMMNA), then Medicaid allows the applicant to transfer some (or all) of their income to their spouse to bring them up to the minimum threshold.
+As noted above, if the community spouse does not receive at least $2,177.50 of their own income each month (the MMMNA), then Medicaid allows them to receive some (or all) of their spouse’s income to bring them up to the minimum threshold.
 This transfer is completely permissible by Medicaid for the sole purpose of preventing spousal impoverishment.

-Hawaii and Alaska have higher costs of living, therefore their MMMNA figures are $2,478.75 and $2,693.75 respectively.
+Hawaii and Alaska have higher costs of living, therefore their MMMNA figures are $2,505 and $2,721.25 respectively.
 Just as there is a minimum allowance, there is also a maximum.
-The federal maximum monthly maintenance needs allowance in 2020 is $3,216 per month.
+The federal maximum monthly maintenance needs allowance in 2021 is $3,259.50 per month.
 Some states set their own MMMNA limits within the federal minimum and maximum range.
-For example, the MMMNA in Illinois is $2,739 per month.
+For example, in Illinois, this amount is $2,739 per month and referred to as the Community Spouse Maintenance Needs Allowance (CSMNA).

 Rent, mortgage payments, property taxes and utilities can help increase the amount of income a community spouse receives to offset costs of living, but their total allowance cannot exceed the federal maximum allowance limit listed above.